josteink/makecrx-sharp/README.md

 ## usage

-In its most simple form, the following should suffice:
+In its most simple form, downloading the [latest release](https://github.com/josteink/makecrx-sharp/releases) and issuing the following commands should suffice:

 ````
 cd D:\Git\BrowserExtensionProject